breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-09-17-some-notes-on-bash-and-setting-path.markdown

 **What is `.bash_profile`?**

-When Bash loads, it can look to several different sources for instructions and the values of particular environmental variables.
+When Bash loads, it can look to several different sources for instructions and the values of particular environment variables.
 These sources include files such as `.bash_profile` and `.bashrc`, which are located in the directory `[user hard drive]/Users/[your user name]`.
 Which one should you use?
 There are numerous discussions out on the internet on this topic, such as [here](https://medium.com/@kingnand.90/what-is-the-difference-between-bash-profile-and-bashrc-d4c902ac7308), [here](https://apple.stackexchange.com/questions/51036/what-is-the-difference-between-bash-profile-and-bashrc), and [here](https://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path).

 At the current moment, as my rudimentary knowledge on this topic is developing, I think the safest and easiest bet is to add the text to `.bash_profile` if you're working on a Mac, since Terminal's default is to look to `.bash_profile` every time a new Terminal window with Bash is opened.